gjorgjinac/pixel_classification/README.md

   - `--use_mlflow`: If set to non-zero value, logs training metrics to MLflow.
   - `--binarize_labels`: If set to non-zero value, binarizes labels for binary classification tasks.
   - `--do_resampling`: Expects string values 'none'/'over'/'under', indicating the type of resampling to use. 'none' means no resampling, 'under' means to use random undersampling, 'over' means to use oversampling.
+- `run_experiments.sh`: Runs models for all folds, all combinations of binarize_labels and resampling options (works on linux and requires task spooler for task scheduling)
 - `R3_analyze_results.py`: Aggregates and visualizes results across folds.

 ### Utility Files